MicrosoftDocs/powerapps-docs/powerapps-docs/learning-catalog/learning-catalog.md

 ---
 # Learning catalog for Power Apps

-Find the right online training, in person workshops, and events for your role as a user of Power Apps.
+Find the right online training, in-person workshops, and events for your role as a user of Power Apps.

 <!-- ![Universal Windows Platform (UWP)](images/platform-uwp.png)  -->